Speak of the Devil

 - Kibo, mentioned below in the Real Life section, was used by Mage: The Ascension.
 In the digital web, he set up magic tracers so whenever anyone said his name, he would instantly be able to appear, as a real person, in front of them.

 - The Antediluvians in Vampire: The Masquerade are like this, or at least their vampiric descendants are afraid that they might be.
-At various points, it comes up that the names we have for them aren't their real names, just pseudonyms that are used to refer to them without the possibility of drawing their attention via Speak of the Devil.
+At various points, it comes up that the names we have for them aren't their real names, just pseudonyms that are used to refer to them without the possibility of drawing their attention via this trope.
 It also shows up in Demon The Fallen.
 Using a demon's Celestial Name automatically opens a remote channel of communication with them; use it unaware of that connection, and they'll be listening to everything you say...

 - The Eldar of Warhammer 40,000 are being hunted down by the evil Chaos God Slaanesh, and naturally, they are so shit scared of the menacing god that they won't even use that name to refer to hir.
 The Craftworld Eldar refer to Slaanesh as "The Great Enemy" and the Dark Eldar refer to Slaanesh as "She Who Thirsts".
 Only a few especially Badass Eldar have the balls to refer to Slaanesh by hir actual name, such as Ronahn.